Interactive-Gaming-Entertainment/safecharge-api/README.md

 ## Status

-This project is under active development right now, and may not suitable for use.
+This project is under active development right now, and may not be suitable for use.

 ## Installation